Global stability of three dimensional steady Prandtl equation

 \subsection{Existing literature}

 For two-dimensional steady flow, Oleinik-Samokhin in the classical book \cite{Olei} proved the existence and uniqueness of strong solutions by using von Mises transformation and the maximum principle.
 In the case of favorable pressure gradient, global-in-$x$ existence of solutions was also obtained in \cite{Olei}.
 For the regularity, \cite{GI1} established higher order regularity and then \cite{YWZ} established the global $C^\infty$ regularity.
-For stability, we mention the pioneer work \cite{Serrin} and the refined asymptotic analysis in \cite{I1}, \cite{asyBgeneral}, \cite{Iy2024} and \cite{JLY} for structural stability, also \cite{GWZ24} for dynamic stability of steady solutions.
+For stability, we mention the pioneer work \cite{Serrin} and the refined asymptotic analysis in \cite{I1}, \cite{asyBgeneral}, \cite{Iy2024} and \cite{JLY} for structural stability.
+In addition, Guo, the second author and Zhang \cite{GWZ24} established dynamic stability of steady solutions.
 In the case of adverse pressure gradient, the physical phenomenon of boundary layer separation is justified in \cite{DM} and \cite{SWZ}.
 For validity, \cite{GM18} and \cite{GI1, GI2} firstly justified the Prandtl layer expansion in a small interval for shear flows and Blasius-like profiles respectively, cf. also \cite{GZ20}.
-Recently, the authors in \cite{IN3} justisfied the Prandtl boundary layer expansion \textit{globally}-in-$x$ for a large class of steady solutions that include the Blasius profiles.
+Recently, \cite{IN3} justified the Prandtl boundary layer expansion globally-in-$x$ for a large class of steady solutions that include the Blasius profiles.
 We also mention \cite{GN1, I2,I3,I4,I5,I6} for validity study with the moving boundary assumption.

 For two-dimensional unsteady flows, under the monotonicity condition, the well-posedness was established by using Crocco transformation in \cite{Olei,XZ} and later cancellation mechanisms were observed by two research groups independently \cite{AWXY, MW}.
 Without monotonicity assumption, the well-posedness was established in analytic and Gevrey function spaces, cf. \cite{DG, GM, IV, LY, LCS, WWZ2024}, etc. In Sobolev spaces, Prandtl equations are in general ill-posed without monotonicity assumption, cf. \cite{GD} and \cite{GerN}.
 For finite time blowup with singularity analysis and boundary layer separation in the unsteady setting, one can refer to \cite{CGIM, CGM, EE, KVW, WZ}.
 The validity of Prandtl expansion was established in the analytic and Gevrey function spaces \cite{GMM, SC1, SC2} with different assumptions on the background profile.
 One can also refer to \cite{Ka84, Ma, WWZ17} and the references therein.
 In the Sobolev setting, the invalidity of Prandtl expansion was studied in \cite{GGN1, GGN2, GreN, GN}.